Let’s get to work!

 Use a laptop or desktop to open the Workshop Marker url: marker.workshop.magicleap.cloud

-To scan the marker, look directly at the marker with your Magic Leap 2.
-When the marker has been scanned, a digital outline appears around the marker.
-Confirm that the digital outline is correctly aligned with the physical marker.
-Select the Check Button to confirm the alignment.
-If it is not aligned, then press the bumper on your Controller to re-scan the marker.
+To scan the Marker, look directly at the Marker with your Magic Leap 2.
+When the Marker has been scanned, a digital outline appears around the Marker.
+Confirm that the digital outline is correctly aligned with the physical Marker.
+Select the Confirmation (check) Button to confirm the alignment.
+If it is not aligned, then press the Bumper on your Controller to rescan the Marker.

 Participants who are together in the same location, see their names and statuses digitally displayed above their heads.

-The Host is always assigned Blue.
-All other Participants are assigned a random color when they join the Session.
+The Host is always assigned blue.
+All other participants are assigned a random color when they join the session.
 Your color appears around your status and in the File Manager.

-Workshop has two experience modes: Map Mode and Blank Mode.
+Workshop has three experience modes: Blank, Map, and Inspiration.

 Workshop begins in Blank Mode, where participants are encouraged to fill the Canvas with their own creations.
 Participants can explore sample files or upload their own 3D objects, 2D files, and videos.

-The Workshop Menu is docked to the Canvas.
-The menu is communal and is accessible to all Participants.
-The Menu allows Participants to change experience modes.
-The menu options displayed are dependent on the experience mode.
-In Map Mode, Participants have access to Location and Layers.
-In Blank Mode, Participants have access to Files and Magnetism.
+The Workshop Menu allows participants to change Canvas Modes.
+The Menu options displayed are dependent on the Canvas Mode.
+In Map Mode, participants have access to Location and Layers.
+In Blank Mode, participants have access to Files and Magnetism.
 In Inspiration Mode, participants have access to inspirational example Scenes.

-Participants can switch experience modes by opening the main menu button anchored on the left side of the Workshop menu.
-Selecting an experience mode from the mode list immediately changes the mode for all Participants
+Participants can switch experience modes by opening the Canvas Menu button anchored on the left side of the Workshop Menu.
+Selecting an experience mode from the mode list immediately changes the mode for all participants.

 Clearing the Canvas

-To delete all annotations and objects for the current experience mode, you can select Clear Canvas from the main menu.
+To delete all annotations and objects from the current Canvas Mode, select Clear Canvas from the Canvas Menu.

 Moving the Menu

-The Workshop menu can be re-positioned.
-To move the menu, hover over the Menu with your Ray and select the Move Bar located below the center of the Menu.
-With the Trigger pressed, move the Controller to reposition the menu.
+The Workshop Menu can be repositioned.
+To move the Workshop Menu, target it with your Ray and select the Move Bar located below the center of the Menu.
+With the Trigger pressed, move the Controller to reposition the Menu.